Voilett-Roze/asus/Calibre-OPDS-on-AsusWRT-Merlin-with-ENTWARE.md

 `/opt/etc/init.d/S80lighttpd restart`

-(again, example is for AsusWRT Merlin, correct to your path if you have another firmaware)
+(again, example is for AsusWRT Merlin, correct to your path if you have another firmware)

 Go to your router ip on the port you choose, such as; http://router.asus.com:81/cops/checkconfig.php , everything should be marked as "OK"
 ![](https://www.snbforums.com/attachments/cops-ok-png.11428/)